 A sole trustee can be a professional trustee firm with employees, a franchise model for smaller operators under the name of an umbrella organisation or an independent sole trader.
-TPR has expressed concerns its over sole trusteeship because of its potential for ineffective conflicts of interest and poor saver engagement.
-However, in its closed consultation February 2020 Future of trusteeship and governance TPR stated that it did not propose to make changes to the way the current regulated sole trusteeship model, and would continue to keenly scrutinise schemes that used a sole trustee.
-Sole trustee governance requirements are being toughened and the APPT is expected to publish a code of practice on sole trusteeship by the end of 2020.
+TPR has expressed concerns its over sole trusteeship because of its potential for ineffective conflicts of interest and poor saver engagement. however, in its closed consultation February 2020 Future of trusteeship and governance TPR stated that it did not propose to make changes to the way the current regulated sole trusteeship model, and would continue to keenly scrutinise schemes that used a sole trustee.
+Sole trustee governance requirements are being toughened.
+The APPT's code of practice on Professional Corporate Sole Trustees (PCSTs) came into force on 1 January 2021 stated, amongst other things, that a PCST should not be a sole trader (https://appt.org.uk/appt-cop-for-sole-trusteeships-final).